 Should you take a New York City Thanksgiving cruise?

 If you’re wondering whether or not a Thanksgiving cruise in NYC is for you, the answer is yes.
 As I mentioned before, I saw couples in their 30s, 40s, and 50s.
 I saw families with young(ish) children.
-I saw Judy celebrate her 93rd birthday.
+I saw Miss Judy celebrate her 93rd birthday.
 And I saw single guests—well, singular guests.
 Their relationship statuses were not as much of a concern to me as were the yams.

 A Thanksgiving dinner cruise NYC-style is perfect for anyone, like me, who hates the kitchen with an unrelenting passion.
 It’s for families looking for a new Thanksgiving tradition or anyone else looking for a fun, unique way to spend the holiday.

-It’s for anyone who wants to break from the cooking and cleaning for a change; for birthday-havers and anniversary-celebraters; for those of you who maybe can’t travel to visit family in the first place.
+This experience is for anyone who wants to break from the cooking and cleaning for a change; for birthday-havers and anniversary-celebraters; for those of you who maybe can’t travel to visit family in the first place.

 Thanksgiving dinner cruise NYC tips